pospisilboh/Memgraph/Forename/README.md

 - http://127.0.0.1:5000/get-forename-rule?id=
 - http://127.0.0.1:5000/get-forenames-rules

-> Parameter componentId is unique identificator of cluster
+> Parameter `componentId` is unique identificator of cluster.

-> Parameter id is unique identificator of node
+> Parameter `id` is unique identificator of node.

-> Parameter rid is unique identificator of edge
+> Parameter `rid` is unique identificator of edge.

 > By the web service http://127.0.0.1:5000/set-forename-rule?rid= is possible to create rule in the database.

 ### Tableau

-Data sources for Tableau dashboards are mentioned imported files (export_forename_nodes.csv and export_forename_relations.csv) and web services provided by Flask.
+Data sources for Tableau dashboards are mentioned files `export_forename_nodes.csv` and `export_forename_relations.csv` and services provided by application server Flask.

 #### Forename dashboard